TechCohort14/TA200-NFAR-Intermediate-Automation/10-more-on-arrays.md

 ---

-The `push`, `pop`, `shift` and `unshift` array methods are used to add/remove elements from the beginning/end of an array.
+The [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push), [pop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop), [shift](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/shift) and [unshift](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift) array methods are used to add/remove elements from the beginning/end of an array.
 Bracket notation can be used to modify any element within an array.
 Create an array called supplyKit which contains the following elements`['rain coat', 'matches', 'blanket', 'water', 'meal packs', 'knife', 'first aid']`, write statements to do the following:

 a.
 Use bracket notation to replace `'matches'` in the array with `'lighter'`.
 Log the array to confirm the change.